Magno Novaes

-Career
+Playing career

-Born in São Paulo, Novaes arrived in France in 2005, where he played in the third-tier Championnat National for AS Moulins and AC Arles-Avignon.
-In 2008, he joined SC Bastia of Ligue 2.
+Born in São Paulo, Novaes arrived in France in 2005, where he played in the third-tier Championnat National for Moulins and Arles.
+In 2008, he joined Bastia of Ligue 2.

 Novaes played all but two games as the Corsicans won the third division in 2010–11.
 A year later, they won promotion to Ligue 1 as champions and he was named Goalkeeper of the Year at the Trophées UNFP du football.
-However, veteran Frenchman Mickaël Landreau was preferred for the 2012–13 Ligue 1 season, and at its conclusion the Brazilian signed a two-year deal at Valenciennes FC also in the top flight.
+However, veteran Frenchman Mickaël Landreau was preferred for the 2012–13 Ligue 1 season, and at its conclusion the Brazilian signed a two-year deal at Valenciennes also in the top flight.

 At Valenciennes, Novaes was not first choice, including after relegation to Ligue 2, and also played occasionally for the reserve team in the fifth tier.
-In January 2015, he was loaned to third-tier Amiens SC for the rest of the season.
+In January 2015, he was loaned to third-tier Amiens for the rest of the season.

-In October 2015, Novaes signed for AS Béziers for the rest of the Championnat National season.
-He played all but three games in 2017–18 as they won promotion as runners-up to Red Star F.C., but in the ensuing Ligue 2 season he was absent with a knee injury from October to February, the first such absence of his career.
+In October 2015, Novaes signed for Béziers for the rest of the Championnat National season.
+He played all but three games in 2017–18 as they won promotion as runners-up to Red Star, but in the ensuing Ligue 2 season he was absent with a knee injury from October to February, the first such absence of his career.